-Within the five preceding years, each of the foregoing has held the same or similar position with the entities indicated above with the exception of those individuals named hereafter: Mr. Richard Bélanger was Senior Vice-President, Eastern Operations and Corporate Development for Canfor Corporation from 2003 to 2004 and held the position of President and Chief Executive Officer of Bois Daaquam inc. from 1995 to 2003.
-Mr. George J. Bunze was Chief Financial Officer of Kruger Inc. from 1993 to November of 2003.
+Within the five preceding years, each of the foregoing has held the same or similar position with the entities indicated above with the exception of those individuals named hereafter: Mr. Richard Bélanger was Senior Vice-President, Eastern Operations and Corporate Development for Canfor Corporation from 2003 to 2004 and was President of Theseus Capital Inc. from 2005 to May 2008.
 Mrs. Mary Webster was Secretary to the Board of Directors of Webster Industries Inc., a wood pressure treating company, from 1995 to 2005 and also served as Webster's Industries Inc.'s environmental consultant during that period.